2022-23 MIT Transfer Acceptance Rate, Requirements, and Application Deadline

 MIT Transfer GPA

-MIT Transfer Writing Supplement
+MIT Writing Supplement

-MIT Transfer Decision Date?
+MIT Decision Date

 The MIT transfer decision date is in mid-November for spring applicants and early May for fall applicants.

-Final Thoughts – MIT University Transfer Acceptance Rate
+Final Thoughts – MIT Transfer Acceptance Rate

-If you are looking for information on how to apply to MIT as a first year student, you may find the following blogs to be of interest:
+If you are looking for information on how to apply to MIT as a first-year student, you may find the following blogs to be of interest:

 Those searching for application info on other colleges may wish to visit our Dataverse pages: